-Through all of our customer MSP engagements, we strive to drive enhanced program quality and performance.
-In one of our most prevalent MSP programs to date, Broadleaf helped its client in delivering on a full array of workplace management objectives.
+Through all of our client MSP engagements, we strive to drive enhanced program quality and performance.
+In one of our most prevalent MSP programs, Broadleaf helped its client in delivering on a full array of workplace management objectives.
 Our customized solution improved the client’s overall compliance, visibility, cost savings, recruitment, retention, and strategic decision-making.
-Not only did we drive over $1.7 million in cost savings, but we improved the client’s average time-to-fill by 31%.
-In addition, we generated 100% month-to-month supplier participation and delivered 400 contractor hires in a three-month window.
-Read more about the success of this engagement by checking out our latest case study.
+Not only did we drive over $1.7 million in cost savings, but we improved the client’s average time-to-fill by 31 percent.
+In addition, we generated 100 percent month-to-month supplier participation and delivered 400 contractor hires in a three-month window.
+Read more about the success of this engagement by checking out our case study.

 Why is an MSP right for my company?

-If there’s one thing we’ve learned as a result of the coronavirus pandemic, it’s that talent agility is pivotal to organizational prosperity.
+If there’s one thing we’ve learned as a result of the coronavirus pandemic and Great Resignation, it’s that talent agility is pivotal to organizational prosperity.
 Today, flexibility is a must-have for businesses around the world.
 Managed service programs provide visibility into all avenues of your contingent workforce, allowing you to customize a comprehensive process.
-It’s no wonder that over 75% of Fortune 500 companies leverage a formal MSP solution to manage their contingent workers.
+It’s no wonder that over 75 percent of Fortune 500 companies leverage a formal MSP solution to manage their contingent workers.

 In tandem with a vendor management system (VMS), you’ll have complete authority and control over each contingent worker.
 Plus, with an assortment of sophisticated data and analytics tools at your fingertips, your company will reap the benefits of more informed decision-making.